 You can find information on leisure activities from the Queen Mary Students’ Union.

 London is an exciting and dynamic place to live and study, but like any city in the world you need to be sensible and it's important that you look after yourself and your belongings.
 Queen Mary's Security Service website and the invaluable Personal Safety Guide booklet offer essential information on how to stay safe.

 Are you shy or worried about making friends and settling in to university?
 Leaving home, going to a new city, or even country, and starting at university involve huge change bringing excitement, opportunity and also hazard.
 For advice and support please visit our Transition to University page on the Advice and Counselling website.

-QMSU’s primary purpose is to ensure that you get the most out of your time at QMUL.
+Queen Mary Students' Union's (QMSU) primary purpose is to ensure that you get the most out of your time at QMUL.
 We’re responsible for campaigning and lobbying the University to provide you with a great student experience.
 QMSU is run by elected students, voted for each year by you.